We love the Lake District at any time of year, but there are also some surprising places beyond the usual tourist areas.

-Often, the aim of an out-of-season camping trip is to find somewhere we can camp for a few days and have enough to do (and enough places to eat) so that we don’t have to move the van or, when in a tent, use the car.
+Often, the ideal camping trip is to find somewhere to camp for a few days and have enough to do (and enough places to eat) so that you don’t have to move the van or, when in a tent, use the car.

 Though not at all picturesque (more car park than anything else), The Croft at Hawkshead had lots to recommend it for a late winter camp.
 The toilet blocks are superb – warm, clean and well-equipped with shared facilities and four lovely private bathrooms (one even with a bath).
 There’s hook-up, a laundry and a daily delivery of milk and more.
 Best of all, though, the village of Hawkshead is just a two-minute walk across the main road.

 The Quiet Site at Ullswater is open all year and even has its own pub with a roaring open fire.
 It’s a great place and we’ve done a video review of it, so you can see for yourself!
-Pods to rent if you feel too chilly to camp.
+Pods and hobbit holes to rent if you feel too chilly to camp.

 Pier Cottage on Coniston couldn’t be in a better spot – a small rounded spit of land that means most pitches are either straight onto the water or within a stone’s throw.
 It’s possibly one of the best-located lakeside sites, especially as there’s only room for a handful of caravans (mostly), motorhomes and campervans.
 There are tall hedges and trees for privacy.